 And welcome snack squad!

-These are your classic roasted, salty nuts, but with a BOMB flavor boost from a rich, umami-packed Japanese sauce made from fermented soybeans: Tamari.
-You're basically headed straight for roasted nut nirvana.
+These are your classic roasted, salty nuts, but with an incredible flavor boost from a rich, umami-packed Japanese sauce made from fermented soybeans: Tamari.

-The BEST part (other than the snacking, of course)?
-These Tamari almonds come together in about 20 minutes with just 3 ingredients: almonds, a good glug of Tamari (or soy sauce), and a teeny splash of oil.
+The best part (other than the snacking, of course)?
+These Tamari almonds come together in about 20 minutes with just 3 ingredients: almonds, a good glug of Tamari (or soy sauce if gluten-free isn't a necessity), and a teeny splash of oil.
 That's it!
-Roast the almonds for 5 minutes, toss them with Tamari and oil, then pop them back in for another 10.
-Hello, salty snack perfection!
+Roast the almonds for 5 minutes, toss them with Tamari and oil, then pop them back in for another 10 minutes.

 So, fellow salty snack lovers (and yes, even you sweet tooths), there's literally no excuse not to whip these up.
 They're perfect for any snack attack.

-I usually whip up these Tamari almonds in the oven-mostly because I like to double the batch (snack stash goals, right?).
-Plus, two baking sheets fit perfectly there.
+I usually make these Tamari almonds in the oven, mostly because I like to double the batch (two baking sheets instead of one).

 BUT!
-The recipe amount below (300 g / 2 cups almonds) is air-fryer-friendly.
+The recipe amount from the recipe card below (300 g / 2 cups almonds) is air-fryer-friendly.
 Just one thing: you'll definitely want a lining or an oven-safe dish.
-We're here for almonds coated in salty, umami-rich Tamari goodness-not for that sauce to drip away into the bottom of your air fryer.
+We're here for almonds coated in salty, umami-rich Tamari goodness, not for that sauce to drip away into the bottom of your air fryer.

 Here's what I do: I grab a small but deep ceramic dish that just fits into my air fryer basket.
-Sure, the almonds end up piled up rather than spread out, but it still totally works.
-Just pause and stir once or twice during both roasting rounds-easy peasy-and you'll end up with evenly roasted, flavor-packed almonds.
+High, sturdy air-fryer liners work, too.
+The almonds end up piled up rather than spread out (like on an oven tray), but it still works.
+Just pause and stir once or twice more during both roasting rounds, and you'll end up with evenly roasted, flavor-packed almonds.

 🍽 Recipe